OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 End time of the section as time stamp since 1.1.1970 at 00:00 UTC. `endTimestamp` must be greater than `startTimestamp`.

 **trackInfoOffset**
-This dataset defines how many entries in the datasets of the "Track list group" belong to a section.
+This data set defines how many entries in the datasets of the "Track list group" belong to a section.
 One entry is created per section in a session and the number of entries is defined.
 A group size can be determined by calculating the specified offset value at the $x$ position minus the offset value at the $x-1$ position.

 ### Track list group